Season 4: Episode 4: Aura Guerrero

 How can you leverage a BigLaw internship to transition into public interest law?

 If you are looking to make the most of your LLM year, read Aura’s story.
-Dual-licensed in the New York and Mexico, Auro began her career at BigLaw as a bilingual paralegal at Covington & Burling, before pursuing her LLM at Georgetown.
+Dual-licensed in the New York and Mexico, Aura began her career at BigLaw as a bilingual paralegal at Covington & Burling, before pursuing her LLM at Georgetown.
 In the first semester, she secured an externship with the international arbitration group at Foley Hoag while working as a research assistant for the O’Neil Institute for National and Global Health Law.
-Now she’s legal adviser for a NGO on human rights and public interest law.
+Now she’s legal adviser for Campaign for Tobacco-Free Kids, a NGO on human rights and a Global Health Advocacy Incubator.

 Aura answered the questions in her interview: